Azure/azure-powershell/src/Cdn/examples/Start-AzFrontDoorCdnProfilePrepareMigration.md

 --------
 ```

-When the CDN proflie associated with WAF and copy to a new waf policy.
+When the CDN proflie associated with WAF and copy to a new WAF policy.
+The new WAF policy should be created in the same subscription and resource group with the CDN profile's.
 Migrate the CDN profile to Azure Frontdoor(Standard/Premium) profile.
 The change need to be committed after this.